[Tweet “While there are many methods for building links, there is one tactic that has proven to be the most effective: content marketing.”]

 - Regularly link to content related to your topic

 - Cover the industry that your content is related to

 When a publisher’s habits show that they are likely to provide coverage for topics like yours, add them to your potential outreach list.

 Find Publishers With a High Domain Authority

 As you search for publishers, also take a close look at their website’s authority.
-While all links offer some value, the best links are do-follow links from websites with high domain authority.
-To ensure you build high-quality backlinks and not low-quality links, look for websites that have these two attributes:
+While all links offer some value, the best links are dofollow links from websites that have a high domain authority.
+To ensure you are gaining high-quality backlinks, look for websites that have these two attributes:

 Find Publishers With Influence Over Other Publishers